-- For purposes of this report, quantity refers to water volume, flowrate, and pressure. - 30 Before approaching a potential supplier PWS, the non-compliant PWS should determine its - 31 water demand on the basis of average day and maximum day.
-Peak instantaneous demands - 32 can be met through proper sizing of storage facilities.
-Further, the potential for obtaining the - 33 appropriate quantity of water to blend to achieve compliance should be considered.
-The concept of blending involves combining water with low levels of contaminants with noncompliant water in sufficient quantity that the resulting blended water is compliant.
+For purposes of this report, quantity refers to water volume, flowrate, and pressure.
+Before approaching a potential supplier PWS, the non-compliant PWS should determine its water demand on the basis of average day and maximum day.
+Peak instantaneous demands can be met through proper sizing of storage facilities.
+Further, the potential for obtaining the appropriate quantity of water to blend to achieve compliance should be considered.
+The concept of blending involves combining water with low levels of contaminants with non-compliant water in sufficient quantity that the resulting blended water is compliant.
 The exact blend ratio would depend on the quality of the water a potential supplier PWS can provide, and would likely vary over time.
 If high quality water is purchased, produced or otherwise obtained, blending can reduce the amount of high quality water required.
-Implementation of blending would require a control system to ensure compliance of the blended water.
+Implementation of blending will require a control system to ensure the blended water is compliant.